oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Ability to write code in TypeScript/Angular with unit tests.
 - Ability to write Beam jobs with tests.
 (This [wiki page](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs) explains how to write Apache Beam jobs.
 You can try some issues from [this list](https://docs.google.com/document/d/1egQNvBXlgRNhSXdscUZlYOTgd48MXO9a5cPW2rVFL0Y/edit) to get experience.)
 - Effective communication using debugging docs.
+- Ability to write and/or fix flakes in e2e/acceptance tests.
+- An understanding of how to query the App Engine datastore directly, e.g. structuring queries to use 1 get-multi operation rather than N get operations.

 **Suggested Milestones:**
-- **Milestone 1**: Ensure that the translation counts in the exploration editor translations tab and contributor dashboard are updated correctly when translations are marked-as-stale or new translations are updated.
-Provide a way for admins to regenerate the translation count data (in both the exploration editor translations tab and the contributor dashboard) in case of any data corruption (they should be able to select 'all explorations' or a particular exploration, and they should be able to select 'all languages' or a particular language).
+- **Milestone 1**: Ensure that the translation counts in the exploration editor translations tab and contributor dashboard are updated correctly when translations are marked-as-stale or new translations are updated, and that the strings to re-translate show up in the CD view for submitters; write acceptance tests to cover this behaviour.
+Verify also that the reviewer sees the current text at the time they are reviewing, and not the text at the time of submission.

-- **Milestone 2**: Make any necessary backend changes for storing data about the English content of an exploration at the time the last translation for that content was accepted.
-Use this to show a diff view in the UI that translators can use to create the translation for the updated content.
+  Make the necessary backend changes for storing data about the English content of an exploration at the time the last translation for that content was accepted (note: not the English content at the time the opportunity was created), and populate this information retroactively for lessons in topics using a Beam job.

+- **Milestone 2**: Show a diff view in the UI that translators can use to create the translation for the updated content.
+Hide this diff view behind a feature flag `SHOW_DIFF_VIEW_FOR_RETRANSLATING_UPDATED_CONTENT`.

 **What we are looking for in proposals:**